John Lewis Finance home insurance review

 John Lewis Finance offers separate buildings insurance and contents insurance, though these can be combined for complete home cover.

-John Lewis Finance has four different cover options:
+John Lewis Finance has three different cover options:

 John Lewis Finance offers a range of additional protection to bolt onto your home insurance policy, including: